ramsdell/agum/readme.txt

-This package contains a library for unification and matching in Abelian groups and a program that exercises the library.
+This package contains a library for unification and matching in an Abelian group and a program that exercises the library.

 $ agum
 Abelian group unification and matching -- :? for help